sdhar86/react_notes/lists.md

 const person = Object.assign({}, this.state.persons[index]); // shallow copy excludes prototyes.
 ```

-To do : simualte Prototypical Inheritence and see shallow copy of Object.assign
+To do : simulate Prototypical Inheritence and see shallow copy of Object.assign